Presenting at the Conference

 *Make sure to correctly identify the Institution where you are a student, and the academic department you study under in your proposal.
 Relevant information from the proposal submission will be used in the conference program.

-All students whose proposals are accepted are required to register for the conference no later than September 21st.
+All students whose proposals are accepted are required to register for the conference no later than September 20th.
 The registration cost to participate in the conference is $40 for non-CSU presenters and $20 for CSU presenters.
+The registration fee must be paid at the time of registration.

 Students, faculty and guests who attend the conference as audience members at the graduate student or faculty presentations or the 3MT® competition can do so at no cost, and without registering.
 Any persons interested in attending the whole conference should register to attend and pay the registration fee.